mrazomej/phd/src/chapter_02/section_07_methods.md

-\mid K_A, K_I)$ is the likelihood of having observed the data given the parameter values for the dissociation constants, $P(K_A, K_I)$ contains all the prior information on these parameters, and $P(D)$ serves as a normalization constant, which we can ignore in our parameter estimation. assumes a deterministic relationship between the parameters and the data, so to construct a probabilistic relationship as required by Eq. $\ref{eq:bayes_theorem}$, we assume that the experimental fold-change for the $i^\text{th}$ datum given the
+\mid K_A, K_I)$ is the likelihood of having observed the data given the parameter values for the dissociation constants, $P(K_A, K_I)$ contains all the prior information on these parameters, and $P(D)$ serves as a normalization constant, which we can ignore in our parameter estimation.
+Our model assumes a deterministic relationship between the parameters and the data, so to construct a probabilistic relationship as required by Eq. $\ref{eq:bayes_theorem}$, we assume that the experimental fold-change for the $i^\text{th}$ datum given the